riotkit-org/backup-repository/docs/source/index.rst

 Technical description:

-Project was created in *Domain Driven* like design in PHP7, with Symfony 4 framework.
+Project was created in *Domain Driven* like design in PHP 7, with Symfony 4 framework.
 There are API tests written in *Postman* and unit tests written in *PhpUnit*.
 Feel free to submit pull requests, report issues, or join our team.
 The project is licensed with a MIT license.